databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

 .. figure:: ../images/rasterio/quadbin.png
    :figclass: doc-figure

-The UDF example sets tile extent, block size, and interpolation.
+The UDF example sets raster extent, block size, and interpolation.
 It specifies source SRID as 4326;
 additionally, output type and nodata values are specified.
 COG overviews are not generated nor is an ALPHA band, but they could be.
 Again, you would modify this example to suit your needs.

 .. code-block:: python

     @udf("binary")
-    def transform_raw_raster(tile):
+    def transform_raw_raster(raster):
      import tempfile
      import uuid
      from osgeo import gdal